 Several states still have a mandatory 14 day quarantine in place for visitors from certain areas.
 Some states are enforcing mandatory quarantines more strictly than others, but just know that you can be fined and even given jail time for not obeying quarantine orders.

-The European Union is set to open its borders for international travel on July 1.
-Per several media reports, it looks like the US is going to be excluded.
-I’ll update when/if this is made official.
+The European Union opened its borders for international travel on July 1.
+Several countries, including the US are excluded.

 U.S. Department of Transportation Issues Enforcement Notice Clarifying Air Carrier Refund Requirements, Given the Impact of COVID-19

 One other thing to point out before I discuss policies is that if an airline cancels your flight, you are entitled to a refund.
 Not a credit.

 If an airline cancels a flight or makes a significant schedule change, the airline must provide a refund if the passenger chooses not to accept the alternative (an airline credit).
 This has always been the policy of the US Department of Transportation, but airlines have tried to get around it during this pandemic.

 Instead of offering a refund, airlines have been trying to make passengers accept vouchers/travel credits for future travel.
 The US Department of Transportation has clarified that if a passenger chooses not to accept the travel credit, the airline must refund the passenger.